Remarks on the derived center of small quantum groups: Introduction

 \paragraph{Summary of sections.} In Section \ref{sec-Hopf-adjoint}, we present the necessary background material on finite-dimensional Hopf algberas satisfying increasingly stronger requirements, and study their adjoint representations.
-We introduce the \emph{quantum Fourier transform} defined by Lyubashenko-Majid \cite{LyuMa}, and studied in \cite{La, CoWe}, and a projective $SL_2(\Z)$-action on the Hopf adjoint module (Theorem \ref{thm-modular-group-action}).
+We introduce the \emph{quantum Fourier transform} defined by Lyubashenko-Majid \cite{LyuMa}, and studied in \cite{La, CoWe}, and an extended $SL_2(\Z)$-action on the Hopf adjoint module (Theorem \ref{thm-modular-group-action}).
 In the remaining part of Section \ref{sec-Hopf-adjoint} we list other useful facts on the Higman ideal for $H$ \cite{ZimRepBook, CoWe}.

 In Section \ref{sec-q-group}, we study the actions of the Lie algebra $\g$ and its universal enveloping on the Hochschild cohomology groups of the small quantum group $\ul$, naturally arising in the study of the center: \begin{itemize} \item The adjoint action of $U(\g)$ on $\zl(\ul)$ via the Frobenius pullback of the $l$-th divided powers of the generators (Theorem \ref{Action-div-powers};) \item The action of $U(\g)$ on the total Hochschild cohomology via the Ginzburg-Kumar isomorphism $\mHH^\bullet(\ul) \simeq {\rm Ext}^\bullet(\Ul\qq \ul , \ul_{\rm ad})$ (Corollary \ref{GK-action}). \item The natural $\g$-action coming from the geometric interpretation obtained in \cite{BeLa} of blocks of $\mHH^\bullet(\ul)$ as cohomology of certain coherent sheaves on the Springer resolution $\Nt$ associated with $\g$ (Theorem \ref{thm-Schouten-action}). \end{itemize} We prove that all these actions restrict to the same action of $\g$ on $\zl(\ul)$ (Corollary \ref{GK-action}, Theorem \ref{thm-Schouten-action}).
 Since the center $\zl(\ul)$ consists entirely of the trivial $\g$-modules in cases $\g =\s_2, \s_3, \s_4$, as exhibited in \cite{LQ1,LQ2}, this implies that $\zl(\ul)$ arises as the restriction of the center of the big quantum group in these cases.
 We conjecture that this property should hold for all $\zl(\ul)$ in type $A$ (Conjecture \ref{triv-g-action}).